 Birmingham is a major city in the West Midlands region of Egland with a wide range of Industrial Revolution-era landmarks that highlight its 18th-century history as a powerhouse for the manufacturing industry.
 There are many other reasons to visit the city and currently attracts a variety of creatives and those with a flair for innovation.
 Symphony Hall is a popular attraction and is one of the finest concert halls in the world.

 If you're a fan of motorbikes, you'll want to head to the National Motorcycle Museum and explore the 1000+ motorcycles they have on display.
 A couple of other local treasures worth visiting include the National Sea Life Centre, Damascena Coffee House, The Shakespeare Express, Winterbourne House and Garden, and the Birmingham Museum and Art Gallery.
 If you're travelling with a group of friends and want to try something a little different, head to Escape Games and see if you can figure out the escape plan in time.

-The most popular departure train station with passengers for this journey, called Wolverhampton, is located 0.2 miles (328 m) from the city centre of Wolverhampton.
+The most popular departure train station with passengers for this route, called Wolverhampton, is located 1.2 miles (1.9 km) from the city centre of Wolverhampton.

-The most popular arrival train station, Birmingham New Street, is located 0.2 miles (399 m) away from the city centre of Birmingham.
+The most popular arrival train station, Birmingham New Street, is located 1.5 miles (2.4 km) away from the city centre of Birmingham.

 Here are some other resources that might have the information you need